Course Timing & Sequence – Designed for Working Professionals

 Students can also find helpful information such as the Guide to Federal Student Aid

 at https://studentaid.gov/resources.
-Most of the resources are available in English, Spanish, and Braille.
+Most of the resources are available in English, Spanish and Braille.

 Student Health Insurance